-Using DirectQuery with Power BI dataflows lets you connect directly to a dataflow without the need to import the data into a dataset.
+Using DirectQuery with Power BI dataflows lets you connect directly to a dataflow without the need to import the data into a semantic model.
 There are many reasons why using DirectQuery with dataflows, rather than importing data, is useful and helpful.
 The following are a few examples:

 - Working with large dataflows

 - Decreasing orchestration needs for dataflows

 - Serving data to customers in a managed and performance-minded way

 - Preventing the need to duplicate data in a dataflow and an imported semantic model